ninninny/frontendmentor-intro-section-with-dropdown-navigation/README.md

 This is my first challenge participating on Frontend Mentor, I sure learned about how to be part of the community XD.

+I experienced making a dropdown menu many times, but this time I decided to use another way to develop it.
+Most of the time that I create a website menu, I always separate it into two objects, one for desktop and another one for mobile.
+This time I use the same object and styled it to be both for desktop and mobile, switched by Bootstrap class and CSS.

 ### Continued development

 After finish this, I hope I'll do it again with React.